purcell/package-lint/README.md

 package-lint
 ============

-This library provides a [linter][] checker for the metadata in Emacs Lisp files which are intended to be packages.
+This library provides a linter for the metadata in Emacs Lisp files which are intended to be packages.

 Currently these checks are only activated if a `Package-Requires` or `Package-Version` header is present in the file, and checks center on